Sustainability

 Sustainable farming for a plant-based food system

-The solutions to all these problems are provided by no-till Conservation Agriculture, which is an ecosystem approach to regenerative and sustainable agriculture based upon the context specific application of three interlinked principles of ecological sustainability and resilience, namely:
+The solutions to all these problems are provided by agricultural land use based on no-till Conservation Agriculture, which is an ecological approach to regenerative sustainable agriculture and ecosystem management based upon the context specific application of three interlinked principles of ecological health, productivity, sustainability and resilience of agricultural resource base, namely:

 Principle 1